touch4it/docker-php7/README.md

 ## Warning
 Xdebug for PHP7 is in beta currently.
 If you have problems with php crashing, please use non-dev image.

+## Why can't i access app_dev.php?
+By default symfony block requests to app_dev.php that come from non localhost sources.
+You can change that editing app_dev.php file.